AhmedNasr7/SE2018G21/README.md

 7. Tarek Khaled Seddiq                Section 2
 8. Tarek Mohamed Hussein              Section 2

 ## System Description

 Our platform has several interconnected components.
 Firstly, the **Profile management system** which manages the website profiles, Doctor profiles and Patient Profiles, there's also the **clinics creation and management system**, allowing Drs to create their clinic pages and manage it. the third component is **Appointments reservation system** enabling patients to search for clinics and doctors and reserve appointments with them.
-Finally,  we have **Medical history & records system and the Prescription system**, Doctors can easily write their prescription to Patients and can also retrieve all their medical history in a blink of eye.
+Finally,  we have **Medical history & records system and the Prescription system**, Doctors can easily write their prescription to Patients and can also retrieve all their medical history in a blink of an eye.